condemil/gist/README.md

 	Set the url of the enterprise version of github you want to use.
 Leave this blank if the enterprise option is set to false.

+*	`"max_gists": 100`

+	Set the maximum number of Gists that can will fetched by the plugin.
+It can't be higher than 100, because of GitHub API limitations.

 # Usage

 All functionality of the plugin is available in the `Tools` / `Gist` menu and in the command pallette.